pilotgary/SV08-PZ-Probe/README.md

 ## The future

 This is still a work in progress with more work required, espcially on the macros.
-I also plan to switch the virtual X and Y endstops over to microswitches.
+I also plan to switch the virtual X and Y endstops over to microswitches or optical switches.
+I might switch to proper Voron 2.4 heat bed as well.